nktnet1/sync-request-curl/ROADMAP.md

   public-API suite for the applicable `sync-request` Node.js behaviours: basic response shape, query appending, headers, string/Buffer/JSON bodies, `request.FormData`, redirects, `getBody()` errors, and HEAD responses.
+- `v1.0.12-root-esm-exports.patch` adds a dedicated ESM package entry that exposes `FormData` and the public named types from the package root while retaining the single-default CommonJS entry for directly callable `require("sync-request-curl")`, with conditional declaration exports and built-package runtime/type smoke coverage.
+- `v1.0.13-esm-only-root-entry.patch` builds that dedicated root entry only as ESM, eliminating tsdown's mixed-export CommonJS warning and the unused `index-esm.cjs`/`index-esm.d.cts` artifacts while preserving the callable CommonJS `index.cjs` entry.

 Do not replace these behaviours with a response-body-only cache or move retry